 The total of personal deductible and employer contributions (often collectively referred to as concessional contributions) is limited by an annual cap.
 In the current year, the concessional contribution cap is $27,500.
 You could top up your contributions to this cap.

 But what about those people who have a very high income?
 Well, sometimes it’s possible to contribute more than the $27,500 cap.
 This is due to catch-up concessional contributions.
 Since the 2018/19 financial year, any unused contributions can be used in a later year.
-If you haven’t used all your cap in past years, you may have the ability to claim a deduction of well over $27,500 this year.
+If you haven’t used all your cap in the past 5 years, you may have the ability to claim a deduction of well over $27,500 this year.

 Here‘s an example of how that works.

-Amy has a $50,000 taxable capital gain from selling her rental property.
+Amy has a $90,000 taxable capital gain from selling her rental property.
 Her employer pays $10,000 per annum into her super.
 Over the previous three years, she hasn’t personally contributed anything extra.
-As the cap was $25,000 for two years and $27,500 last year, Amy has unused contributions totalling $47,500.
+As the cap was $25,000 in the first three years and $27,500 for the last two completed years, Amy has unused contributions totalling $80,000.
 This year, Amy’s employer also will contribute $10,000, and the cap is $27,500, which gives her a further $17,500.

-In total, Amy can put up to $65,000 into her super fund and claim it as a tax deduction.
+In total, Amy can put up to $97,500 into her super fund and claim it as a tax deduction.
 This would be more than enough to offset her capital gain.

-It should be noted that this catch-up is only available to those who have a total super balance of less than $500,000 as at 30 June 2022.
+It should be noted that this catch-up is only available to those who have a total super balance of less than $500,000 as at 30 June 2023.
 But if you think you might qualify, talk to your adviser.

 We’ve all heard the expression ‘the more you think about it, the bigger it gets.’
 Well, that’s potentially true for superannuation.
 The more it’s front of mind, the more likely you are to take action, make timely adjustments and take advantage of opportunities.